sidlau/ExerciseHelper/README.md

 This app is based on workouts developed by the Athlean-X YouTube channel.

-To understand how to perform each exercise, please view these following videos:
+To understand how to perform each exercise, please view these following videos or else you won't know what to do:

 - [Workouts A and B](https://youtu.be/vc1E5CfRfos)
 - [Ab Workout](https://youtu.be/8jyhJ6TiUPA)